Virtual Dub

 video editor for final editing and export.

-Virtual Dub will also open AVISynth scripts, with
+Virtual Dub will also open AVISynth scripts and with

-VDub2 begin able to simply edit the scripts and
+VDub2 you edit the scripts “on the run” and show

 Installation